sanneduinkerx/Movie-Guessr/README.md

     - [To Do](#to-do) -->

 ## Concept - Movie Guessr ✏️
 My idea is to make a Guessing game with movies.
 So there will be a chat available for the users to guess the movie.
-And my ultimate goal is that 1 user in the game room can see the movie poster and he/she types a hint, in total 3 hints.
-And the other users have to guess with the hints which movie it is.
+And my ultimate goal is that 1 user in the game room can see the movie poster and he/she types a hint, in total 3 hints, and the other users have to guess with the hints which movie it is.
 The hint can be an actor who plays in the movie, or a popular quote from the movie.
 Maybe later something with *firebase* to make rooms and all data.

 A little sketch: